smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ResumeCtrlImpl is responsible for HMI state restoring.

 ResumeCtrlImpl will remove application hmi_state info from resumption data after 3 ignition cycles.
-On each shutdown ResumeCtrlImpl will increment ign_off_count value for each application.
+On each shutdown ResumeCtrlImpl will increment `ign_off_count` value for each application.

 On App registration `ResumeCtrl::StartResumptionOnlyHMILevel` or `ResumeCtrlImpl::StartResumption` will put aplication in a queue for resumption.
-Internal timer in ResumeCtrlImpl will restore application hmi_state in several seconds (configured by ApplicationManagerSettings::app_resuming_timeout)
+Internal timer in ResumeCtrlImpl will restore application hmi_state in several seconds (configured by `ApplicationManagerSettings::app_resuming_timeout`)
 In case if any  other application already registered, StateController will take care about hmi_states conflicts resolving.

 ### Data resumption

-SDL restore application data if application send appropriate `hash` in RAI.
+SDL restores application data if application sends appropriate `hash` in the RAI.
 Hash updates after each data change.
 SDL stores resumption data either in json or in database, this option is configurable.

-ResumeControllerImpl request app data from `ResumptionData` class and provide it to `ResumptionDataProcessor`
+ResumeControllerImpl requests app data from `ResumptionData` class and provides it to `ResumptionDataProcessor`

-`ResumptionDataProcessor` is responcible for restoring application data and provide result to RAI via callback
+`ResumptionDataProcessor` is responsible for restoring application data and provides the result to RAI via callback

 |||
 Figure 2: Resumption data seauence Overview